 This is relevant because the last line in Table 5.5 of the SEEA-CF indicates that resource rent is the sum of depletion and net return on environmental assets.
 Suppose discoveries keep pace with extraction so that there is no decrease in reserves-what does depletion mean in such a situation?
 Relatedly, the determination of the asset life S entails assumptions about reserves and how they may grow with increases in resource prices.
 In fact, equation (7) in paragraph A5.23 of Annex A5.1 of the SEEA-CF specifically accounts for discoveries, though they are offset by the physical amount of catastrophic losses.
 It is beyond the scope of this note to address the computation of the value of depletion.
-This is discussed in guidance note, it is important to stress the relevance of clearly distinguishing between upward reappraisals and discoveries in the flow accounts for sustainability analyses, as this would indicate whether a value is arising at the expense of another resource category or via true discoveries (see Pionnier and Yamaguchi (2018)).
+This is discussed in guidance note WS.6 on ownership and depletion of natural resources.
+However, for this guidance note, it is important to stress the relevance of clearly distinguishing between upward reappraisals and discoveries in the flow accounts for sustainability analyses, as this would indicate whether a value is arising at the expense of another resource category or via true discoveries (see Pionnier and Yamaguchi (2018)).